Skip to main content

 Who should use Jenkins?

 Jenkins is best for Enterprise CI/CD in regulated industries (finance, healthcare, government) where self-hosted infrastructure is mandatory for compliance, data sovereignty, and air-gapped network requirements — Jenkins' fully on-premise deployment with no external dependencies meets the strictest security and regulatory standards and Complex multi-platform build pipelines that need to compile and test across Windows, Linux, macOS, and embedded systems simultaneously using Jenkins' distributed agent architecture to orchestrate heterogeneous infrastructure.
-It's particularly useful for devops professionals who need declarative and scripted pipeline support with jenkinsfile-based pipeline-as-code.
+It's particularly useful for deployment & hosting professionals who need declarative and scripted pipeline support with jenkinsfile-based pipeline-as-code.

 What are the best Jenkins alternatives?

-There are several devops tools available.
+There are several deployment & hosting tools available.
 Compare features, pricing, and user reviews to find the best option for your needs.

 More about Jenkins